 In this piece, I used the Artograph Designer Projector to copy the main mill buildings and some of the surrounding trees.
-I get out my reference material which come from photo's through several seasons, both my own and some from the web through royalty free and forum sites.
+I get out my reference material which come from photo's through several seasons, both my own and some from the web through royalty free sites.

 Here we see the umber under-painting with the addition of white in areas that I wanted to keep bright.
 You can see the underlying drawing showing through quite a bit in these photo's.

 Continuing with the dead or gray under painting layer, you see, much of the umber under layer is showing through for the buildings as they are naturally brown and grey, depending on the age of the siding.

 Proceeding along with the color layers.
 There are several of these as my painting was first starting out as a summer scene.
 And then changed to incorporate more fall colors.

 Close up of the mill at this point.